One-Nexus/Synergy/README.md

 ###### Gulp

-> N.B Synergy requires Ruby Sass, so if using Gulp you should use the [Gulp Ruby Sass](https://github.com/sindresorhus/gulp-ruby-sass) compiler.
+> N.B Synergy requires Ruby Sass, so if using Gulp you should use the [Gulp Ruby Sass](https://github.com/sindresorhus/gulp-ruby-sass) compiler

 ```js
 gulp.task('sass', function () {